SHADE-AI/daidepp/daide-specification.md

 ### (i) Demanding an offer

-Follwing level 60, a power can demand or Insist on an offer with **INS** token such as the following:
+Following level 60, a power can demand or Insist on an offer with **INS** token such as the following:

 > **press_message = INS(ROF)**